WICG/aom/reference-delegate-explainer.md

-# Reference Delegate for cross-root ARIA
+# Reference Delegate for Cross-root ARIA

 Author: [Ben Howell](https://github.com/behowell)

 ## Introduction

-Reference Delegate is a new HTML feature that solves the cross-root ARIA problem.
-For background on the problem, see @alice's article [How Shadow DOM and accessibility are in conflict](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/).
+Reference Delegate is a new HTML feature to help solve the cross-root ARIA problem.
+For background on cross-root ARIA, see @alice's article [How Shadow DOM and accessibility are in conflict](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/).
 The article describes the two main problems that need to be solved: [Referring from Shadow DOM outwards](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#referring-from-shadow-dom-outwards) and [Referring into Shadow DOM](https://alice.pages.igalia.com/blog/how-shadow-dom-and-accessibility-are-in-conflict/#referring-into-shadow-dom).

 The Reference Delegate proposal is based heavily on @Westbrook's [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) propsal, as well as borrowing ideas from @alice's [Semantic Delegate](https://github.com/alice/aom/blob/gh-pages/semantic-delegate.md) proposal.